 This course is designed for tenth grade students that demonstrate mastery in Geometry Accelerated.
 The fundamental purpose of this course is to build on students' prior knowledge of linear, quadratic, and exponential functions and extend their repertoire of functions to include polynomial, rational, and radical functions.
 Students work closely with the expressions that define the functions and continue to expand and hone their abilities to model situations and to solve equations, including solving quadratic equations over the set of complex numbers and solving exponential equations using the properties of logarithms.
-The CCSS Mathematical Practice Standards apply throughout this course and, together with the CCSS Algebra 2 content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
-Students will be required to take the New York State Common Core Algebra 2 Regents in June.
+The NGLS Mathematical Practice Standards apply throughout this course and, together with the NGLS Algebra 2 content standards, prescribe that students experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+Students will be required to take the New York State Algebra 2 Regents in June.
+Passing Algebra 2 Regents Exam satisfies the third out of three mathematics exam requirements for a New York State Regent Diploma with Advanced Designation.